Václav Hladký: Ipswich Town

 Hladký with Ipswich Town in 2023.

 After just one season with Salford, Hladky was signed by Ipswich Town, signing a three-year contract.

 After a disappointing start Hladky was replaced as first choice by Christian Walton.
 He remained the back-up until an injury in to Walton during pre-season gave him his chance as first choice for the 2023–24 season.
 A string of impressive performance meant that he kept Walton out of the team when he returned from injury, going on to play in all 46 of Ipswich's league games as the club clinched promotion to the Premier League.

 On 3 June 2024, Ipswich said it had offered Hladky a new contract, but on 1 July it was announced that he had left the club after three years.

 Burnley

 On 19 July 2024, it was announced that Hladcky has signed for Championship club Burnley on a two-year contract.
+On 10 June 2026 the club announced he was being released.